pulaski Music boosters

 CONSTITUTION

-Article I: The name of this organization shall be the Pulaski Community Schools Music Boosters, Ltd.
+Section 1: The name of this organization shall be the Pulaski Community Schools Music Boosters, Ltd., hereafter referred to in these bylaws as “PMB”.

 Article II: Objectives.

-Section 1: To generate and maintain an enthusiastic interest in the various phases of the Music Department of the schools.
+Section 1: To generate and maintain an enthusiastic interest in the various phases of the music program of the school.

-Section 2: To lend all possible support, both moral and financial to the music program.
+Section 2: To lend all possible support, both moral and financial to the PHS music program.

-Section 3: To cooperate with those in charge of the Music Department, School Administration and the School Board to the end that this department shall maintain the highest degree of efficiency.
+Section 3: To cooperate with those in charge of the PHS music program, School Administration and the School Board to the end that this PHS music program shall maintain the highest degree of efficiency.

-Section 4: To build and maintain an organization of parents/guardians which will help promote the general activities of the Music Department.
+Section 4: To build and maintain an organization of parents/guardians which will help promote the general activities of the PHS music program.

 BY-LAWS